Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?

 I was able to ask both Jonny and Steve direct questions about how to build successful self publishing business on Amazon before I even considered writing my first book.

-In addition, Steve has continued to write several excellent blog posts on his blog and has been willing to answer a few private questions via email.
-One of the blog posts on Steve’s blog is actually a guest post by Nick Loper from SideHustleNation.com on how he launched a Kindle eBook and got 20,000 downloads in the first week.
+In addition, Steve has continued to write several excellent blog posts on his blog which he built with a WordPress theme, and has been willing to answer a few private questions via email.
+One of the blog posts on Steve's blog is actually a guest post by Nick Loper from SideHustleNation.com on how he launched a Kindle eBook and got 20,000 downloads in the first week.

 Perrin and I followed the steps of Nick Loper's launch process from that guest post pretty closely.
 In addition, Nick also created a more in-depth Kindle Launch Course on Udemy that we purchased as well and followed.
 (Nick is offering the course at a 75% discount right here if interested).